irohitsharma21/irohitsharma21/README.md

 - 👋 Hi, I’m @irohitsharma21
-- 👀 I’m interested in graphic designing and web development
+- 👀 I’m interested in machine learning and gen ai.
 - 🌱 I’m currently learning c++ with DSA.
 - 💞️ I’m looking to collaborate on
 - 📫 linked in profile url: https://www.linkedin.com/in/rohit-sharma-ab1272188/